-- Recreational routes, general sailing areas, racing areas and access to boating facilities and anchorages must be accounted for when examining the impacts of wind farm developments and their associated infrastructure - Poorly sited wind farms and those that are built within the 12nm limit may increase the risk to Safety of Navigation and discourage visiting boaters to the area.
-This would have an adverse effect not only on visitors but also on the local economy - Sailing and racing areas.
+- The impact on recreational routes, general sailing areas, racing areas and access to boating facilities and anchorages must be considered when examining the impacts of wind farm developments and their associated infrastructure; - Poorly sited wind farms and those that are built within the 12nm limit may increase the risk to navigational safety and discourage visiting boaters to the area.
+This would have an adverse effect not only on visitors but also on the local economy. - Sailing and racing areas.
 Any interference in wind speed and/or turbulence created by a wind farm in a sailing or racing area would create a significant negative impact on the site and diminish its value for recreation. - Cumulative and in-combination effects.
 The RYA expects development site plans to include all adjacent developments that may have cumulative and in-combination effects on shipping and navigation.

-The Royal Yachting Association - who we are
+The Royal Yachting Association (RYA) - who we are